-But things are changing – more and more scientists are discovering structure and order in the universe which is contrary to our current scientific understanding.
+More and more scientists are discovering surprising structure and order in the universe.
 The pic above shows a 2012 New Scientist article entitled, “The spirals that don’t make sense“.
 It says that scientists have identified an unexpected pattern to the universe – namely it spins to the left!
 I quote:

 “It is the kind of mystery that could keep a cosmologist up at night: the discovery of a non-random pattern in the structure of the universe.
 Now fresh evidence for an ‘axis of asymmetry’, along which many more spiral galaxies seem to spin one way than the other, threatens to undermine our understanding of the cosmos.”

 “The observation is so strange that it’s difficult to interpret its meaning,” says Shamir [Lawrence Technological University].
 “A pattern in the structure of the universe at such a large scale is not something that we expect to see.“

 This implies a net spin for the universe – but what set it spinning, and what is it spinning relative to?”

 Nature is no stranger to surprise asymmetries.
 Amino acids are more often left-handed than right, while all subatomic neutrinos that have been observed have a left-handed spin.

 “It’s good to look outside the bound of accepted ideas.” ~ James Peebles of Princeton University, a pioneer in the field of physical cosmology.

 If the universe does contain such an axis, it would contradict our current view of the cosmos.

 [Read the full New Scientist article in full by clicking on the image below:]

 This discovery may not seem important, but it is one of many recent discoveries of unexpected order and structure in the universe.
 For example: on 19 November 2014 the European Space Agency discovered a ‘spooky’ alignment of super-massive black holes: